readthedocs/website/content/posts/ai-crawlers-abuse.md

 Normal traffic gets cached by our CDN, and doesn't cost us anything for bandwidth.
-But because many of these files are not downloaded often, as they are scraped the cache is expired and the requests hit our origin servers directly, causing substantial bandwidth charges.
+But because many of these files are not downloaded often (and they're large), the cache is usually expired and the requests hit our origin servers directly, causing substantial bandwidth charges.
+Zipped documentation was designed for offline consumption by users, not for crawlers.

 ## Next steps